OCD Hotline

 Why Call an OCD Hotline?

 Calling an OCD hotline can be the first step toward relief.
-These hotlines offer:
+The Mental Health Hotline offers:

 • Referrals to local therapists, support groups and resources

-Even if you’re not in crisis, an OCD helpline is a place to talk to someone who understands the nuances of obsessive-compulsive behavior without fear of stigma.
+Even if you’re not in crisis, calling is a way to talk through obsessive-compulsive symptoms and get pointed toward the right resources, without fear of stigma.

 OCD Causes and Risk Factors